ovh/docs/pages/web/clouddb/using-mysql-mariadb/guide.en-ie.md

 To log in to your database, make sure that you have:

-- The address of your CloudDB instance
+- The address of your Web Cloud Databases instance
-- The port of your CloudDB instance
+- The port of your Web Cloud Databases instance
-- The username of your CloudDB instance
+- The username of your Web Cloud Databases instance
 - The password associated with the user
 - The database name

 All this information is available in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).

-Please also read our guide on [Getting started with the CloudDB service](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/).
+Please also read our guide on [Getting started with the Web Cloud Databases service](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/).

 #### Connect via the command line